CrumrineCoder/Bard-Release/README.md

 * Get suggested tags **DONE!!**
 * Hide / progressively(infinite) comments
 * Logout **DONE!!**
-* Mini mode to just show songs
+* Mini mode to just show TAGS, and you can open to see the video and comments on a button press.
 * Change volume controls, or make the youtube video at the top and larger.
 * Update messages, X messages found!
 * Show Categorical tags